 Citizen science at sea

-During our stopovers in Brest and Concarneau, we had the chance to meet three people who are each developing citizen science programs around the sea.
+During our stopovers in Brest and Concarneau, we had the chance to meet three people who are each developing participatory science programs around the sea.

 How better to start an expedition dedicated to outreach on human-ocean interactions than by meeting an ocean photographer?
 Upon arrival in Concarneau, we set out to interview Benoît Stichelbaut, a sailing and ocean photographer particularly admired for his spectacular shots of the Ar-Men lighthouse.